 Careful subfloor preparation is vital for excellent floor appearance and good adhesion.
-The subfloor must be smooth, firm, flat, clean, dry, free from defects, and fit for purpose.
-A suitable smoothing compound should be used to ensure that no irregularities show through to the surface of the finished floor.
-In all cases, the subfloor must meet the moisture and pH requirements before installation.
-For a porous subfloor (concrete or wood) that has a high pH and/or needs a primer, use Mannington's Universal Primer.
+The subfloor must be smooth, firm, flat, clean, dry, free from defects and fit for purpose.
+A suitable smoothing compound should be used to ensure that

-Mannington Universal Primer / pH Blocker is an acrylic latex solution made to neutralize excess alkali and is also recommended as a primer to prevent over absorption of adhesive to ensure a better bond.
-Gypsum topped or patched areas must receive a full application of Mannington's Universal Floor Primer, as well as any subfloor that is porous, gritty, chalky, or dusty.
-Porous subfloors with chemical Ph above 9 may require a second application.
-Mannington's Universal Primer can be applied by pouring directly on the subfloor and spreading evenly with a broom or paint roller.
+Mannington Commercial Universal Floor Primer / pH Blocker is an acrylic latex solution made to neutralize excess alkali and is also recommended as a primer to prevent over absorption of adhesive to ensure a better bond.
+Gypsum topped or patched areas must receive a full application of Mannington Commercial Universal Floor Primer, as well as any subfloor that is porous, gritty, chalky, or dusty.
+Porous subfloors with chemical pH above 9 may require a second application.
+Mannington Commercial Universal Floor Primer can be applied by pouring directly on the subfloor and spreading evenly with a broom or paint roller.
 Primer can also be applied with a garden sprayer, airless rig, or similar spray equipment.
 Allow the primer to dry completely prior to second application or before applying adhesive.
 Primer is dry if there is no transfer when touched.
 Coverage is approximately 350-400 square feet per gallon.
 Note: Do not use primer with epoxy or urethane adhesives.